logo-group/tedam-snapshot-generator/README.md

 # Taking Snapshot

+Click snapshot icon in the upper right area of our browser screen.
 Enter snapshot file name and click ‘Save Content to a File’ to download xml file.
 The snapshot output is saved at XML file type, depending on the rules written.

 <img width="250" alt="snapshot12" src="https://user-images.githubusercontent.com/44693634/48134463-0ff80e80-e2ab-11e8-9d71-7c61bc0951bb.png">